Search

 Nadeau said the Inspector General has the authority to refer matters for criminal charges and possesses the power to ensure full compliance with investigations.
 While the office is within the executive branch, it generally operates independently of the Mayor and the Council.
 Requiring the Inspector General to hire independent counsel further ensures independence.

-Read the Declaration of Emergency below.
+Read the Declaration of Emergency.

 Read the full text of the emergency legislation below.